morethan987/Hugo-Blowfish-Exporter/README.md

 ## Attention

 - Wiki Link exportion relies on the meta data `slug` , which stands for the folder's name that contains the cited file.
 For example, now I set a file's `slug` as `pytips`, that means in your website root there should be a real folder named `pytips` in the `content` folder.

+- Wiki link export supports non-display paragraphs and full-text citations; display paragraphs only support full-text citations.
+It is recommended to avoid using display citations as much as possible.
+The reason is to prevent circular nesting between display citations.
+Some Hugo shortcodes in the embedded text may not be translated, which may affect the appearance.

 ## exampleVault
 There is an `exampleVaul` of Obsidian in my source code, you can test the plugin in the sandbox of Obsidian.